1Picco/TV-Dynamic-Audio-Control-System/README.md

 *This project is still under active development, and any contributions or help are welcome!*

-An Arduino based **automatic TV audio controller and IR remote bridge**.
+An Arduino-based **automatic TV-audio controller and IR remote bridge**.

 ## Why This Project Exists

 TV audio can vary significantly in volume between different scenes and programs.
 This can be especially noticeable with modern movies, which are often produced in 5.1 or 7.1 surround sound and then downmixed to the TV's stereo speakers.

-For example, a movie may have a scene where people are talking at a comfortable volume, with the TV set to volume 15.
-When the scene suddenly changes to shooting, explosions, or other loud action, the audio can become far too loud.
+For example, a movie may have a scene with normal dialogue at a comfortable volume level.
+When the action suddenly picks up with gunshots or explosions, the audio can become far too loud.
 The viewer then has to manually lower the volume.
 When the movie returns to normal dialogue, the volume needs to be raised again.

 This repeated volume adjustment is inconvenient and takes away from the viewing experience.